geogardenclub/geogardenclub.github.io/docs/user-guide/guided-tour.md

 :::tip How to use GeoGardenClub to improve your gardening.
 :::

 GeoGardenClub was created to increase the performance of home, community, and school gardens and efficiency of the gardener by answering questions a gardener might have as they plan or work through the gardening season.
-Here are some of the questions that Geo Garden Club can help answer:
+Here are some of the questions that GeoGardenClub can help answer:

 ## I'm new to the area, what should I plant here?